top-gun/Tesla-PV-charging/README.md

 My aim is to both use the home-battery as a buffer to allow smoother charging of my Tesla, and to make sure that my house battery is charged to 90-100% at the end of the day.
 Also, it allows me to use a simple wall-box which is around 350 Euro vs the not-so-smart boxes in the 600-1000 Euro-range.
 We can drive the charing power in the range of 0.7kW to 11kW, that's smoother than the expensive wall boxes and we don't need to fuss around with 1/3-phase-charging and the issues many boxes have when they switch mode.

-This approach works well for me - I have run my Tesla for 1,500km, and this was all done with energy from my roof. :)
+This approach works well for me - I have run my Tesla for 1,500km, and this was all done with energy from my roof.

+Why did I go the extra mile, when there are ready-made solutions?
+I looked into EVCC - it relies on smart (=expensive and complicated) wall-boxes, and is limited by the capabilities of the wallbox.
+It can't charge slower than the wallbox allows, which is an issue especially if the box can't switch 1/3-phase-charging.
+I also looked into Tesla Solar Charger.
+It doesn't need a special wallbox, but its charging strategies are not very smart when it comes to balancing energy between house- and vehicle-battery.

 ## How does it do that?